willjobs/regulations-public-comments/blogposts/post1/README.md

 * Text in the comments section that is not actually a comment, but is metadata (e.g., "comment unavailable" or variations on "our comment is attached")
 * Spelling errors
 * Comments in languages other than English
-* Submitters writing a comment in response in the wrong docket
+* Submitters writing a comment in response to the wrong docket
+* Comments that contain URLs
 * Fake comments (though it is unclear how I would detect these)
-* Comments that contain URLs

 <br>